cgoliver/bip2bib/README.md

 ...
 ```

-To make the mapping unique (but still deterministic) you can add your own passphrase:
+To make the mapping unique to you (but still deterministic) you can add your own passphrase:

 ```
 python bip2bib.py -o out.txt -p myword